When you’re choosing between

 Performance: what matters today

-The myth that switch is always faster is outdated.
-Modern JavaScript engines use Just-In-Time (JIT) compilation and runtime optimizations that blur performance differences between switch and if/else in real-world apps.
-Focus on readability and maintainability over micro-optimizations—network calls, DOM work, and heavy data processing are far likelier performance bottlenecks than conditional logic.2
+The idea that switch is always faster is outdated.
+Modern JavaScript engines use Just-In-Time compilation and runtime optimizations that blur performance differences between switch and if/else in real-world apps.2 Focus on readability and maintainability over micro-optimizations—network requests, rendering, and heavy data processing are far more likely performance bottlenecks than conditional logic.3

 How engines optimize

-Historically, a compiler could implement switch as a jump table (O(1)) for dense, constant cases.
-Today, engines like V8 use heuristics and runtime profiling to optimize both switch and if/else paths; they can generate fast lookup strategies when appropriate, and specialize hot code paths when one branch dominates.2
+Historically, compilers implemented switch as a jump table (O(1)) for dense, constant cases.
+Today, engines like V8 use heuristics and runtime profiling to optimize both switch and if/else paths; they can generate fast lookup strategies and specialize hot code paths when one branch dominates.2

 If/else can be fast too

-Long if/else chains appear linear on paper, but JIT engines perform speculative optimizations and inline caching, which often make common paths very fast.
-That makes the practical performance gap between switch and if/else negligible for most applications.
+Long if/else chains look linear on paper, but JIT engines perform speculative optimizations and inline caching that make common paths very fast.
+For most applications the practical performance gap between switch and if/else is negligible.

 Modern alternatives

 As logic grows, both classic patterns can get unwieldy.
-TypeScript and modern JavaScript offer cleaner, more scalable patterns that tilt toward declarative code.
+TypeScript and modern JavaScript offer cleaner, more scalable patterns that favor declarative code.

 Object and Map dispatch tables